C4 Logo Return to main site

 Socio-Economic Status (SES) Group 1 = most disadvantaged areas; SES Group 5 = least disadvantaged areas.

-2. Rates were age-standardised using the 2015 World Female Population estimates from the 2017 United Nations (UN) World Population Projections by 5-year age groups to 95+ for the states and territories and Australia and 85+ for Remoteness area and Socioeconomic group.
+2. Rates were age-standardised using the 2015 World Female estimates from the 2017 UN World Population Projections by 5-year age groups to 95+ for the jurisdictions and Australia, 75+ for Indigenous status, and 85+ for remoteness area and socioeconomic group.

 Target shown in grey dashed line.